A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 Finally, this relative vector $\mathbf{v}^{(\mathrm{W})}$ is projected onto each basis vector via the dot product, and the resulting projection lengths determine the respective components of $\mathbf{P}^{(\mathrm{C})}$.

 This entire sequence of processes can be interpreted as two separate geometric operations.
 Equation~\eqref{relvec} corresponds to a translation that aligns the origin of the world coordinate system with the camera's position.
 Equation~\eqref{projection} corresponds to a rotation that aligns the coordinate system with the camera's orientation.
 By using homogeneous coordinates, these two operations can be combined into a single $(N+1) \times (N+1)$ matrix, analogous to the view matrix commonly used in computer graphics.
-The description using dot products in this paper is specifically intended to directly illustrate the geometric meaning of the rotation operation.
+The dot-product-based description in this paper is intended to make the geometric meaning of the rotation operation explicit.